abrambueno1992/SocrateCC/marsrover/MROVER_READ.md

 ## Mars Rover

 This is a project that sets a Grid, initial positioning of two rovers, and the commands for the two rovers.
 The commands are executed for Rover 1 first, and when the queu of commands are all completed, Rover 2 commands start to be executed.
 The display of the grid and rovers are optional.
 The display shows both rovers positioning and direction, along with the proper color to differentiate between Rover 1 and Rover 2.
+This project uses Redux to keep state from well organized, and without mutations.
+Because this program uses Redux, it's very flexible, and new features can be easily added.
+Currently, it's setup to execute up to 2 sets of commands, Rover 1 is set 1, and Rover 2 is set 2.
+If desired, another Rover can be added, which will execute set 3.
+The next component that takes commands doesn't have to be a Rover, it can be anything that will take input for commands to be executed.

 ### `npm start`